 Experience and Knowledge contains six short original articles with questions and exercises designed to help students develop their own thought on key syllabus topics.
 The booklet is free to download and share unchanged for non-commercial purposes under the Creative Commons 3.0 Unported (CC BY-NC-ND 3.0) license.
 Full information and the booklet itself can be found on our A-level page.
 Tickets are still available for Machines, our afternoon festival of philosophy of technology on Tuesday 15th May.

 The festival includes a keynote lecture, five smaller talks, and eight roundtable discussions, all for the bargain price of £4, or just £1 for students.
 Full information about the festival.
-Ticket sales.
-This website is maintained by the Cardiff branch of the Royal Institute of Philosophy.
-We hold philosophy events that are open to the public.
-Our events are announced on this news feed and listed on the Calendar page.
+Ticket sales. |